Affirm Inc. is like a new version of AfterPay – where you “buy now and pay later“. They were founded in San Francisco in 2012.

 Meanwhile, the current owners of the Australian domain name Affirm.com.au legitimately registered their domain name back in 2006 and have continued to pay the renewal fees for nearly 15 years.
 They have turned down multiple offers to sell the domain over the years.

-Yet, Affirm Inc., who employ 1200 employees and are estimated to have generated over $600 million in revenue in 2019, have just decided that they deserve this highly generic Australian domain name instead, for themselves, FOR FREE.
+Yet, Affirm Inc., who employ 1200 employees and are estimated to have generated over $600 million in revenue in 2019, have just decided that they deserve this highly generic Australian domain name instead, for themselves, FOR NO COMPENSATION to the existing owner.

 Affirm Inc. recently engaged law firm DLA Piper, most notably Robynne Sanders and Adnan Meher, to file an auDRP in an attempt to try to rip the domain name away from the current owners, with no payment or compensation.